MatiDEV-PL/XB_X-input_Controller_Battery_Indicator_Retextured/README.md

-# XBox One Controller Battery Indicator Moded
+# Xbox X-input Controller Battery Indicator Retextured
 A tray application that shows a battery indicator for an Xbox-ish controller and gives a notification when the battery level drops to (almost) empty.
 In moded verison there were made changes to icons.